One in three Dutch farms may need to close. It’s the most painful consequence of the government’s plan to cut nitrogen emissions in half by 2030.

 Why emissions are so high

 Dutch animal farming is among the most intensive in the world.
 The country keeps 100 million chickens, 11.4 million pigs and 3.8 million cows (1.6 million for dairy) on 30,000 farms.
-That’s 115 million animals in a country only twice the size of Massachusetts.
+That’s 115 million animals in a country twice the size of Massachusetts.
 The Netherlands has the highest livestock density in the world.

 (Massachusetts, incidentally, has the fifth-highest population density in the United States, which is still lower than the Netherlands’ — but it has one of the lowest livestock density rates in the country.
 The Netherlands is really pressed for space!)